ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 export function allSucceed<T>(results: Iterable<Result<unknown>>, successValue: T): Result<T>;

 // Warning: (ae-forgotten-export) The symbol "OnError_2" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 //
 // @public
 function arrayOf<T, TC = undefined>(converter: Converter<T, TC>, onError?: OnError_2): Converter<T[], TC>;